Undergraduate Research Fellowship Program

 - Progress report submitted by faculty mentor (will be sent by the Coordinator)

 A request form must be filled out.
-The coordinator of undergraduate research will seek approval for the request from department chairs and college deans.
-When approval has been given, the coordinator will then submit a PAR to human resources to begin the hiring process (unless the request is for an honors student completing the URF requirement; they are not paid.)
-The student can begin their research ONLY when they’ve been approved by human resources – this will be passed along to the student, mentor, and ADS from the coordinator.
+The undergraduate research coordinator will seek approval for the request from department chairs and college deans.
+When approval has been given, the coordinator will submit a PAR to human resources to begin the hiring process (unless the request is for an honors student completing the URF requirement; they are not paid.)
+The student can start their research ONLY when human resources have approved it.
+This will be passed along to the student, mentor, and ADS from the coordinator.

 This entire process can take several days or weeks.
 Mentors should consider this when selecting a start date for the student on the request form.